Are you planning a trip to go camping in Karijini National Park this year?

 The road to the Karijini Visitors Centre, as well as Dales Gorge, is sealed.
 However, the road to the Karijini Eco Retreat is sealed with the exception of the last 3 km.

 All other roads are unsealed but graded regularly.
-It’s best to ask around when you arrive at the campsite and find out from other travellers if it’s possible to do it in 2WD.
+When you arrive at the campsite, it’s best to ask around and find out from other travellers if it’s possible to do it in 2WD.
 We have taken our campervan all the way to Weano Gorge and just took it easy on the road.

 We hope you have enjoyed this guide to camping in Karijini.
 We wish you a wonderful time when you visit.